mzabaluev/digest-hash-rs/README.md

 not facilitate machine- and language-independent hashing.
-It's freely allowed to hash `isize`/`usize` values, and representation of many data types is considered an implementation detail: for example, the `Hash` implementation for a byte slice is different from feeding the slice content in sequence to an equivalent `Hasher`.
+It's freely allowed to hash `isize`/`usize` values, and representation of many data types is considered an implementation detail: for example, the `Hash` implementation for a byte slice is both dependent on the target architecture and different from feeding the slice content in sequence to an equivalent `Hasher`.

 ### What's wrong with Serde?

-[Serde](https://serde.rs/) is a formidable data serialization framework designed to be universally usable.
+[Serde](https://serde.rs/) is a full-fledged data serialization framework designed to be universally applicable.
 It is both widely used and recommended as the way to implement serialization for data types in the Rust ecosystem.
 Serde's design is amenable to implementing well-defined, cross-platform data representations.
 However, because it's a general-purpose framework, an implementation of `Serializer` suitable for cryptographic data signing